arshya5/indian-stock-market-eda/README.md

 ![Price Trend](eda/visualizations/price_trend.png)

-This chart shows a clear long-term upward trajectory with intermittent sharp corrections.
-The noticeable drop around 2018 highlights a structural break, after which the market transitions into a new growth phase.
+This chart shows a strong long-term upward trend, with the stock price increasing from approximately ₹190 in 2015 to nearly ₹1,300 by 2021.
+Despite several corrections, the overall trajectory remains positive.

+The sharp decline around 2018 represents a structural break in market behavior.
+This period coincides with the IL&FS financial crisis, which triggered broader concerns around liquidity and credit risk across Indian financial markets.
+Following this disruption, the market entered a new growth phase and recovered strongly.

 ---